 I would choose the ‘GrowBig’ plan if you’re going to promote your blog to actively increase traffic as soon as possible; otherwise, go for the ‘StartUp’ plan (both have a 30-day money-back guarantee in case something changes).

-First, hit the appropriate ‘Get Plan‘ button:
+Hit the appropriate ‘Get Plan‘ button:

-Second, choose a domain.
+Choose a domain.
 This shouldn’t cost much money (anything from £10-15 per year), but getting one that is exactly the name of a blog can be difficult.

 When seeking blog name ideas and a domain, keep the following in mind:

-- Try find something that is catchy;
+- Try to find something that is catchy;

 - For personal topics use your name for the blog or a variation of it;